jblotus/explosivewebsprogramming/source/_posts/2012-03-22-enforcing-contracts-in-your-php-functions-and-methods.md

 <p>
   </pre>
   The benefits of using PHPUnit as an assertion library are obvious.
 Well tested and curated assertions exist for nearly any type of situation.
 These assertions should also be quite familiar if you are already using PHPUnit to test your code.
 A potential drawback however is adding a static dependency to PHPUnit to your production code.
-I haven&#8217;t actually tried this in a production setting, but it seems quite servicable.
+I haven't actually tried this in a production setting, but it seems quite servicable.
 </p>